vekexasia/dpos-api-wrapper/README.md

 # Dpos Javascript Library

-Through this sdk you can interact with a rise node in an easy way.
+Through this sdk you can interact with a dposAPI node in an easy way.
 The library works both in the browser and Node.js.

 ## Documentation

-All available methods are available [in the jsdoc](https://risevision.github.io/rise-ts/interfaces/rise.html)
+All available methods are available [in the jsdoc](https://vekexasia.github.io/dpos-api-wrapper/interfaces/dposapi.html)

 ## Quick Start